-&lt;sup>12 The BATRIES project is focused on distribution-interconnected storage, whether ESS is interconnected in front of or behind the meter, and irrespective of system size.
+12 The BATRIES project is focused on distribution-interconnected storage, whether ESS is interconnected in front of or behind the meter, and irrespective of system size.
 BATRIES does not address transmission interconnection issues.

-&lt;sup>13 Note: The Energy Storage Association (ESA) was a partner on the BATRIES project through December 2021, before merging with the American Clean Power Association (ACP) in January 2022.
-ACP is not a BATRIES partner.
+13 Note: The Energy Storage Association (ESA) was a partner on the BATRIES project through December 2021, before

-&lt;sup>14 STORIC hosted two half-day workshops and made several presentations to gather input from stakeholders, and solicited peer review from subject matter experts of the proposed barriers to include in the Toolkit.
+14 STORIC hosted two half-day workshops and made several presentations to gather input from stakeholders, and solicited peer review from subject matter experts of the proposed barriers to include in the Toolkit.
 A more detailed description of the stakeholder engagement process can be found in BATRIES Storage Interconnection Committee, Roadmap for the Development of a Toolkit & Guidance for the Interconnection of Energy Storage and Solar-Plus-Storage (March 2022), p.
-7, https://energystorage-and-solar-plus-storage/.
+7, https://energystorageinterconnection.org/roadmap-for-the-development-of-a-toolkit-guidance-for-the-interconnection-of-energy-storage-and-solar-plus-storage/.